miloseviczoran/miloseviczoran/README.md

 <p align="justify">Zoran is a developer with a Master's degree in Computer Engineering and seven years of software development experience.
 He is experienced in back-end, front-end and automation technologies such as Python, FastAPI, MySQL, Selenium, JavaScript, TypeScript and more.
-Zoran has also developed and maintained various Python based applications and has exceptional knowledge.</p>
+Zoran has also developed and maintained various software solutions and has exceptional knowledge in this field.</p>

 - 🔭 Currently working on Python/TypeScript.
 - 👯 Looking to collaborate on new business ideas.